azisatria/ai-card-organizer/README.md

 ---

+## Download

+Pre-built Windows installers are available on the Releases page.
+Download the latest .exe (NSIS) or .msi installer — no Rust or Node.js required.

+---

 ## Background

 I found it surprisingly difficult to organize character cards once the collection grew past 100 — and even harder to figure out which cards were unused or outdated.
 This app was born out of that frustration.